noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

 * Extract the private call's `privateCallStack`, `publicCallStack`, `contractDeploymentCallStack`.
     - Validate the call contexts of these calls:
         - For each `newCallStackItem` in `privateCallStack`, `publicCallStack`, `contractDeploymentCallStack` and `partialL1CallStack`.
-            - If `newCallStackItem.functionSignature.contractAddress == 0`:
+            - If `newCallStackItem.functionData.contractAddress == 0`:
                 - Then this `0` is understood to be a call to `address(this)`, which cannot be populated by the app's circuit itself.
                 - We must mutate the contract address to be that of the `privateCall`.
-                - Mutation: Set `newCallStackItem.functionSignature.contractAddress = privateCall.functionSignature.contractAddress`
+                - Mutation: Set `newCallStackItem.functionData.contractAddress = privateCall.functionData.contractAddress`
             - If `newCallStackItem.isDelegateCall == true`:
                 - Assert `newCallStackItem.callContext == publicCall.callContext`
             - Else:
-                - Assert `newCallStackItem.callContext.msgSender == publicCall.functionSignature.contractAddress`
+                - Assert `newCallStackItem.callContext.msgSender == publicCall.functionData.contractAddress`
-                - Assert `newCallStackItem.callContext.storageContractAddress == newCallStackItem.functionSignature.contractAddress`
+                - Assert `newCallStackItem.callContext.storageContractAddress == newCallStackItem.functionData.contractAddress`
     - For each `partialL1CallStackItem` in the `partialL1CallStack` (index `i`):
       - Ensure that the call is being sent to the associated portal contract address, by adding the `portalContractAddress` here:
         - Let `l1CallStackItem := keccak(portalContractAddress, partialL1CallStackItem)`